mbellagamba/mircobellagamba.com/content/blog/implementing-microfrontends/implementing-microfrontends.md

 - **Easier maintenance**: each micro-frontend module should be developed in isolation and the developer has lower cognitive load when developing a feature or debugging.
 Each micro-frontend has a separate and decoupled codebase from the others and each of them represents a business subdomain.
 For this reason it’s easier for a developer to become a (sub)domain expert.
 - **Autonomous teams**: each team should be responsible for making the right choices for its module.
 - **Technology independence**: the legacy framework and tooling should coexist with modern technologies allowing to evolve the codebase without struggling.
-- **Scalable development**: each micro-frontends should be independent from each other so each team could deploy at its own pace, increasing the development speed.
+- **Scalable development**: each micro-frontends should be independent of each other so each team could deploy at its own pace, increasing the development speed.

 ## Challenges